divyanshkatiyar/Calcupress/README.md

 ## ⭐ Support

-If you found this project useful, **consider giving it a ⭐** on GitHub.

-It helps the project reach more developers and motivates future improvements.
+If you found this project useful, **consider giving it a ⭐** on GitHub to help the project reach more developers and motivates future improvements.

 ---
 <div align ="center">